xavdid/website/posts/marvel-movies-ranked/index.md

 Anyway, that's all I've got today.
 Thanks for reading and go enjoy the movie!

-_Big thanks to [/u/Ragerodracir](https://www.reddit.com/r/marvelstudios/comments/8b639o/all_18_title_cards_as_they_appear_in_the_movies/) for collecting all of the title card images and the inimitable [Vicky](https://vickystein.media/) for editing this post, wathing all these movies with me, and generally putting up with me._
+_Big thanks to [/u/Ragerodracir](https://www.reddit.com/r/marvelstudios/comments/8b639o/all_18_title_cards_as_they_appear_in_the_movies/) on Reddit for collecting all of the title card images and the inimitable [Vicky](https://vickystein.media/) for editing this post, watching all these movies with me, and generally putting up with me._

 [^1]: AKA insertion sort
 [^2]: just acting, no action